balopez83/macOS_On_Hyper-V/README.md

 - [ ] Graphics Acceleration Support

 ## *** NOTICE ***
-### This is currently at an Alpha stage but is usable.
+### This is currently at Beta stage but is usable.
+### Please pay special attention to the installation instructions linked below.

 ## Hyper-V Recommended Settings: